100+ marriage tipsWritten by Focus on the Family Canada

 An Advent devotional

-With advent just beginning, why not start the season off by committing to daily advent readings with your spouse?
+With Advent just beginning, why not start the season off by committing to regular devotional readings with your spouse?
 The hustle and bustle of the holidays can distract us from the true meaning of Christmas.
-Begin with reading together an advent devotional or relevant Scriptures set on a calendar.
-You’ll refresh your hearts – and marriage – by immersing yourselves in the Saviour’s story!
+Get started with this year’s free Advent devotional!

 A holiday getaway